WHAT DOES DIVISION III HAVE TO OFFER?

 Four-year college prospects: Athletics recruitment of an NCAA or NAIA four-year college student-athlete is not permitted without first obtaining written permission from the student’s current institution to do so, regardless of who makes the initial contact.
 A student-athlete transferring from a Division III institution to another Division III institution can sign the self-release form for proper permission.

 Babson College sponsors 22 teams at the NCAA Division III (non-scholarship) level.
-The school competes in the New England Women's and Men's Athletic Conference (NEWMAC) in all sports except ice hockey, which competes in the ECAC East Conference, skiing, which is a member of the United States Collegiate Ski and Snowboard Association, and golf, which competes in the New England Collegiate Conference (NECC).
+The school competes in the New England Women's and Men's Athletic Conference (NEWMAC) in all sports except ice hockey, which competes in the New England Hockey Conference (NEHC), skiing, which is a member of the United States Collegiate Ski and Snowboard Association (USCSA), and golf, which competes in the New England Collegiate Conference (NECC).
 Please complete and submit the approriate recruit information form(s) below and a coach will be in touch with you.